 Research Area(s): Particle Physics

 Haichen Wang received a B.S. in physics from Peking University in 2007, and a Ph.D. in physics from the University of Wisconsin-Madison in 2013.
 His Ph.D. thesis was about the discovery of the Higgs boson using data collected by the ATLAS experiment at CERN's Large Hadron Collider.
 He was an Owen Chamberlain fellow at the Lawrence Berkeley National Laboratory from 2013 to 2018 before joining the Physics Department in January 2019.
+In 2021, he received a CAREER award from the National Science Foundation to develop novel machine learning applications for particle physics and construct detectors for the High Luminosity Large Hadron Collider.

 The discovery of a Higgs boson at CERN’s Large Hadron Collider (LHC) by the ATLAS and CMS collaborations testifies to the success of the Standard Model (SM) of particle physics.
 However, the Standard Model does not address fundamental questions such as: Why is gravity so much weaker than electroweak force?
 What is the nature of Dark Matter?
 Why is there an imbalance between matter and anti-matter in the universe?
 Experimental observations have indicated that the Standard Model is likely to be an effective theory at low energy and new physics phenomena may appear at the TeV-scale accessible by the LHC.